hannahakhtar/quiz/README.md

 # Currently working on the adding the following functionality:

-* Highlighting answer as correct or incorrect using red/green before displaying next question.
 * Using session tokens to track which questions have already been retrieved from the API; Creating error boundaries depending on result of the response code.
-* Displaying a user's high scores, using local storage.
+* Displaying a user's high scores using local storage.
 * Testing.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------